10th Mountain Division: Afghanistan deployments

 10th Mountain Division troops from the 1st Battalion, 32nd Infantry hike through Kunar Province.

-The division headquarters, the 3rd Brigade Combat Team, and two Battalion Task Forces from the 4th Brigade Combat Team deployed to Afghanistan in 2005, staying in the country until 2006.
+The division headquarters, the 3rd Brigade Combat Team, and two Battalion Task s from the 4th Brigade Combat Team deployed to Afghanistan in 2005, staying in the country until 2006.
 The division and brigade served in the eastern region of the country, along the border with Pakistan, fulfilling a similar role as it did during its previous deployment.
 During this time, the deployment of the brigade was extended along with that of the 4th Brigade, 82nd Airborne Division.
 It was eventually replaced by the 173rd Airborne Brigade Combat Team which was rerouted from Iraq.

 In the winter of 2006, the 10th Aviation Brigade, 10th Mountain Division, was deployed again to Afghanistan to support Operation Enduring Freedom as the only aviation brigade in the theater, stationed at Bagram Air Base, Afghanistan.
-Named "Task Force Falcon," the brigade's mission was to conduct aviation operations to destroy insurgents and anti-coalition militia in an effort to help build the Afghan National Security Force's capability and allow the Afghan government to increase its capabilities.
-In addition, the Task Force provided logistical and combat support for International Security Assistance Force forces throughout the country.
+Named "Task Falcon," the brigade's mission was to conduct aviation operations to destroy insurgents and anti-coalition militia in an effort to help build the Afghan National Security 's capability and allow the Afghan government to increase its capabilities.
+In addition, the Task provided logistical and combat support for International Security Assistance s throughout the country.

 The 3rd Brigade Combat Team was slated to deploy to Iraq in 2009, but that deployment was rerouted.
 In January 2009, the 3rd BCT instead deployed to Kunar, Logar and Wardak Provinces, eastern Afghanistan to relieve the 101st Airborne Division, as part of a new buildup of US forces in that country.
 The brigade was responsible for expanding forward operating bases and combat outposts (COPs) in the region, as well as strengthening US military presence in preparation for additional US forces to arrive.

 1st Battalion, 87th Infantry Regiment infantry engaging Taliban.

 The 1st Brigade Combat Team was scheduled to deploy to Iraq in late 2009 but deployed instead to Afghanistan in March 2010 for 13 months.
-1-87th Infantry deployed to Kunduz and Baghlan Provinces, establishing remote combat outposts (COPs) against the Taliban after they had taken control of these provinces over the last several years.
-Notably, elements of the regiment were responsible for numerous large-scale engagements, including The Battle of Shahabuddin and securing a High-Value Target (HVT) after an air assault raid.
-Some elements of the Brigade deployed to Afghanistan in late January 2013 to Ghazni Provence for nine months.
+1-87th Infantry deployed to Kunduz and Baghlan Provinces, establishing remote combat outposts (COPs) against the Taliban after they had taken control of these provinces over the last several.
+Notably, Blacksheep Company was responsible for numerous large-scale engagements, including the Battle of Shahabuddin and securing a High-Value Target (HVT) after an air assault raid.
+This deployment was transformational to the Counterinsurgency in Northern Afghanistan campaign of the war.
+The Brigade again deployed to Afghanistan in late 2012 to Ghazni Provence for nine months.